Whitton, London

-Whitton is an area in the London Borough of Richmond upon Thames, England.
-Historically, the boundaries of Whitton were the north-western part of Twickenham manor, bounded internally by the sections of the River Crane and the Duke of Northumberland's River.
+Whitton is an area of the London Borough of Richmond upon Thames, England.
+Historically, it was the north-western part of Twickenham manor, bounded by the River Crane and the Duke of Northumberland's River.

-The main focus of Whitton is its High Street, which is one of the best-preserved 1930s high streets in London.
+Whitton High Street is one of the best-preserved 1930s high streets in London.
 The most common type of housing in the area is 1930s detached and semi-detached housing.
-Whitton lies on the A316 road, which leads to the M3 motorway, and has a railway station on the line from London Waterloo to Windsor.
+Whitton lies on the A316 road, which leads to the M3 motorway, and Whitton railway station is on the line from London Waterloo to Windsor.
 As a mainly residential area in outer London, many residents commute to Central London.
-Education, retail, transport and catering businesses are also significant local employers.

 History

 Whitton was formally part of the ancient parish of Twickenham until 1862 when it became a separate parish, with the church of St Philip and St James opening that year.
 Due to rapid development, the parish was divided again in 1958; the two electoral wards that make up the area still broadly follow these two parish boundaries.